helion3/inspire-tree/README.md

 ## IE

-InspireTree uses the javascript Promise API, which unfortunately is supported everywhere except IE.
+InspireTree uses the javascript Promise API, which is supported everywhere except IE.

 Many web frameworks already have Promise polyfills so we no longer bundle es6-promise, instead relying on those provided by your existing framework, or allowing you to choose your own.